olariff/Line-following-greenhouse-robot-with-temperature-and-humidity-sensors/Final_Report/Product_Context_Report.md

 # Ethical concerns
-In every aspect of life, ethics play an important role in maintaining a certain balance, as it draws a line between good and bad decisions.
+In every aspect of life, ethics play an important role in maintaining a certain balance, as it draws a fine line between good and bad decisions and ensures both the workers and consumers of the product are not abused in any sort of way.